PenkStudios/Penk-in-danger/README.md

 ## Build from source (Linux)
 1) Download and install raylib from https://github.com/raysan5/raylib/releases
-2) Download and install enet (the network system) from https://github.com/lsalzman/enet
-3) Clone this repo and build it
+2) Clone this repo and build it
 ```
 git clone https://github.com/PenkStudios/Penk-in-danger.git
 cd Penk-in-danger
 make linux
 ```
-4) The game should be located in `src/PenkInDanger`
+3) The game should be located in `src/PenkInDanger`

+Other dependencies are packed with the game.